 With just a few basic ingredients, the aroma of garlic bread will be wafting from your oven in no time.

-- Ciabatta bread - Ciabatta is an Italian white bread with a chewy texture.
-French bread can also be used.
+- Ciabatta bread is an Italian white bread characterized by its chewy texture.
+It's widely available at most supermarkets.
+If you can't find it, French bread can be used.

-- garlic - the amount can be adjusted according to your personal taste.
+- Fresh minced garlic provides the best garlic flavor.
+Feel free to adjust the amount according to your personal taste.

-- Parmesan cheese - adds flavor and saltiness.
+- Parmesan cheese adds a nutty, salty flavor.
 Romano or Asiago can also be used.

 - Start with very soft, spreadable butter.
 This makes it very easy to mix the butter with the other ingredients.
-The butter should be softer than room temperature butter that you would use when baking.
+The butter should be softer than room-temperature butter used for baking.

 Ciabatta Garlic Bread